NaskoVasilev/Programming-Fundamentals-May-2018-SoftUni/README.md

 # Programming-Fundamentals-May-2018-SoftUni

 Themes:
- 1.C# Introduction and basic syntax
+ 1.C# Introduction and basic syntax--hit1
  2.C# Conditional statement and loops
  3.Data types and variables
  4.Methods and debugging